logo

 A roadside park with a sub-alpine lake, Nancy Greene Provincial Park is a welcome site for travellers.
 Only 25 minutes from Castelgar or Trail, this park is a popular overnight […]

 Christina Lake has a reputation of being one of the warmest lakes in all of Canada and is very popular with families.
-With its 300 metres of fine sandy beach, […]
+With its 300m of fine sandy beach, people […]

 The large sandy beach and south facing bay are perfect for swimming and family outings, with large green grassy areas.
 Check website for updates.